whizzer75/whizzer75.github.io/1-install.md

 choice instead of using a text file, but you will want to record them in order to troubleshoot and maintain your installation.

-We will use an official ownCloud Docker image that also needs a docker volume for persistent data. ownCloud can use external authentication mechanisms, but we use local authentication by setting the domain to "localhost".
+We will use an official ownCloud Docker image that comes with Apache and PHP already configured for running ownCloud.
+It needs a docker volume like the others, but this one to store the files uploaded to ownCloud by users. ownCloud can use external authentication mechanisms, but we use local authentication by setting the domain to "localhost".
 We name the admin user, generate a password, and choose an external TCP port for publishing ownCloud.

 ownCloud Customization
 ```